sampsyo/uwadvising/advising.md

 7. I feel like I spend so much time doing coursework or TA'ing that I don't have anytime for research.
 What should I do?

 This comes down to time management.
 Grad school is very demanding, and you are going to have to learn to juggle many responsibilities at once.
 Try to schedule your time so that you dedicate specific time to each of your responsibilities.
 Talk to more senior students about how they manage their time in order to get some ideas about how you can improve your time management.
+Also recognize that some research areas inherently have less funding, requiring students to do more TA'ing.
+This is simply a reality in certain fields.

 8. My adviser said he doesn't want to work with me.